toneburst/bline/README.md

 - Hardware or software tb-303 emulator
 - MIDI interface or USB cable to connect to the above

-tb-303 emulator should apply accent to received MIDI notes with a high velocity values (threshold adjustable) and slide to overlapping notes ("mono-legato" mode).
+tb-303 emulator should apply accent to received MIDI notes with a high velocity value (accent threshold adjustable) and slide to overlapping notes ("mono-legato" mode).

+Other synths that have a mono-legato mode and allow velocity to modulate note volume and filter envelope modulation amount may also produce interesting results.

 #### Recommended